-When the thumb drive has Setup and Backup folders at the same time, only the upload function would be executed, in order to avoid any confusion on the upload and download, out suggestion is to keep any folder that is worth.
+When the USB flash drive has both "setup" and "backup" folders at the same time, only the upload function will be executed.
+In order to avoid any confusion on the upload and download procedure, we recommend to only have one folder on the USB flash drive at any one time.

 PNY Lovely (D:)

-File Edit View Favorites Tools Help
+File Edit View Favorites Tools : Help 1

-🕝 Back 🔹 🕥 🖌 🏂 Search 🔁 Folders  🔝 🕶
+🕝 Back 🔹 🕥 🖌 🏂 🔎 Se arch 💫 Folders 🛄 🔹

-Address 🗢 D:\ 💌 🛃 Go
+Address 🗢 D:\ - 6 Go

-ile and Folder Tasks Make a new folder Posts able Scher to the Web Share this folder 6 setup backup
+tie and Folder Tasks Make a new folder Paciel Win Grader to the Web Share this folder setup backup

-Other Places
+Other Places 🎗

-My Computer My Documents
+My Computer My Documents Shared Documents My Network Places

-Shared Documents

-🧐 My Network Places

-Details
+Details ¥

-objects 0 bytes Vy Computer
+2 objects 0 bytes 🚽 My Computer 1